 At 10 terabytes it took a few days before we got the new server up and running, and this process was becoming progressively more time-consuming.
-Furthermore, we could foresee a potential impact on redundancy in the long term, as slaves were sacrificed at certain points in the process.
+Furthermore, we could foresee a potential impact on redundancy in the long term, as replicas were sacrificed at certain points in the process.
 With a 50-terabyte database on the horizon, the length of time required and the potential risks to redundancy started to become unacceptable.

 By the time 9.6 was to be released, we needed a smarter, more scalable solution.
 In reality, our options were limited.
 Continuing with logical replication was impossible for the reasons I outlined above.
-The only other option from a PostgreSQL perspective was to run a pg_upgrade on the master.
-However, this would have meant that you would have only one master, which is also an unacceptable situation from a redundancy perspective.
+The only other option from a PostgreSQL perspective was to run a pg_upgrade on the primary.
+However, this would have meant that you would have only one primary, which is also an unacceptable situation from a redundancy perspective.

 As PostgreSQL options were not suitable for the next upgrade, in parallel we considered other possibilities.
 Our storage devices were able to make instant snapshots and also make them available on remote storage devices over the network, within a much smaller timeframe.
 We started combining the options, and ultimately, our solution involved the following steps:

 This process then needs to be repeated across all clusters.
 Altogether, the process takes around a day including preparation work.